ama-team/voxengine-scenario-framework/README.md

 Termination handler acts the very same as other handlers, but receives `TInitializationStageResult` and `TScenarioStageResult` as arguments.

+Framework will call VoxEngine.terminate after everything has been done, so it's not necessary to do it manually.

 ## Errors and error handling

 There are several places when error may be thrown: